|Types of Heat Shrink & What They Are For||Heat Shrink Tubing Vs. Electrical Tape||Homeschool Classrooms: A How-To Guide||Heat Shrink Terminology|

 Wires and cables are susceptible to a lot of damage from their environment if you’re not careful.
 Read on to find out what could happen if you don’t have the right protection.

 Accessibility is an issue faced within every industry, every workplace and every manager.
 How can heat shrink solutions help make your workplace more accessible?
 Read on to find out.

 If you work with a lot of heat shrink it might be worthwhile to invest in a label or heat shrink printer.
 Read this guide on everything you need to know before buying.

 Keeping your cables organized doesn’t have to be hard.
 Use these solutions to help stay on top of your electrical in your business.

 Need a fun DIY project?
-Why not make your own dog leash using heat shrink tubing?
-Read our guide to find out why and how.
+We'll show you how to make a DIY dog leash using heat shrink tubing!
+Check out our handy how to guide

 Phone chargers are constantly breaking.
 Replacing them is easy enough, but it’s hard on your wallet, especially if you have an iPhone.
 In this guide, we’ll teach you how to fix an iPhone or other phone charging cable using heat shrink tubing and a heat gun.

 The wiring structure is like the nervous system of your boat.
 Without it, you would accomplish very little.
 But one faulty circuit and the safety of the entire structure is compromised.
 When it comes to complicated structures like this, it’s important that you’re well versed in electrical safety early to make sure you don’t get stuck out on the water later.

 Heatshrink tube is the most effective solution for insulating and protecting wires from environmental abrasion and corrosion.
 We also use heatshrink to repair insulation in wires, as well as when bundling a run of cables so the wires remain tight and organized.
 Industries from automotive to aerospace, rely on the durable, reliable design heat shrink provides, as they must work with very limited space.